kwonus/Quelle/Quelle-AVX.md

 ***result:***	"Jesus said"   "Peter said"

 The sequence above illustrates both macro-determinism and the ability to explicitly redefine a macro.
+It should be noted that the two built-in specialized macro invocations ( $\* and $0 ) cannot be deleted or overwritten.

 **REVIEW SEARCH HISTORY**